tzp-smo2/rapport/README.md

-# rapport
+# Application Streamlit - Rapport SmO₂

-Générateur PDF de rapports SmO2 cyclistes
+Upload your .xlsx and .txt files to generate a PDF report.